Soviet Jewry movement: Major activities

-The majority of activities in the West were aimed at raising awareness about the lack of freedom to emigrate from the Soviet Union.
+The majority of activities in the Western Bloc were aimed at raising awareness about the lack of freedom to emigrate from the Soviet Union.

 American Jewish organizations

 In the United States, a number of Jewish organizations became involved in the struggle for Soviet Jewish emigration.
 Jewish establishment organizations such as the American Jewish Committee and the World Jewish Congress coordinated their efforts in the American Jewish Conference on Soviet Jewry (AJCSJ), later renamed to the National Conference on Soviet Jewry (NCSJ).
 New grassroots organizations also played an important role.
 Examples are the Cleveland Council on Soviet Anti-Semitism and Jacob Birnbaum's Student Struggle for Soviet Jewry.
 Most organization kept their activities within the realm of public outreach, diplomacy and peaceful protest.
 An exception was the Jewish Defense League led by Meir Kahane whose members occasionally turned to violent protest.
 The main slogan of the movement was: Let my people go.

 Activities, particularly demonstrations, continued year after year.